Senior Research Associate

 Work and interests

-His particular interests lie in untangling the molecular and genetic basis of metabolic disease, and in understanding the shared mechanistic architecture and biochemical risk profiles underpinning metabolic disorders and their associated pathologies, often using genetic risk-score methods to examine causality.
-Dan’s current work is focussed on establishing genetic and mechanistic determinants of metabolic rate and resting energy expenditure, utilising detailed metabolic phenotyping derived from the Fenland Study.
+Dan’s particular interests lie in untangling the molecular and genetic basis of metabolic disease, and in understanding the shared mechanistic architecture and biochemical risk profiles underpinning metabolic disorders and their associated pathologies, often using genetic risk-score methods to examine causality.

 Background and experience